RESOURCES IN INTERGROUP RELATIONS

 Creating a Diverse and Inclusive Community (No longer available online),

-Diversity Dialogue Task Force Report, Arlington County, Virginia, January,
+Diversity Dialogue Task Force Report, Arlington County, Virginia, January, 2009,

 During 2008, Arlington County conducted a series of three

 "diversity dialogues" attracting nearly 500 community members.
 Using the "World Café" approach

 inclusive community.
 The County also set up a website about the program.